Padma Chebrolu

 Mary Rekers

-A life-long music educator, musician, gardener, and bird watcher, Mary Rekers designs and leads music classes and special events that bring all of these to life!
+A life-long music educator, musician, gardener, and bird watcher, Mary Rekers designs and leads music classes, mini musicals for young children and special family music events that bring all of these to life!
 Her mantra: if it’s fun, they will learn!

 As a musician and educator, Mary is ever mindful of bringing an audience to music appreciation through playful echoing of rhythm and tone patterns.
 Through this exploration, audiences and children become aware of their own ability to make music and to enjoy it!
 Simple folk dances and singing games add to the enjoyment and build a sense of community.…